fashberg/WThermostatBeca/README.md

 ## Hardware
 The Hardware itself has two Microcontrollers:
 * The MCU, the Main Controlling Unit.
-  * It controls the Display, the Relais, has RTC, etc.
+  * It controls Temperature, Display, the Relay, Scheduling, has RTC, etc.
-  * The software on the MCU is not upgraded, so no changes here.
+  * The software on the MCU gets not upgraded with WThermostat, so no changes here.
 * The ESP8266-based Tuya-Wifi-Module.
   * WThermostat replaces the Software on this ESP-Module
   * There is a serial connection between MCU and ESP.
 Via this connection the we can control the MCU